Do You Need a Lawyer to Get a Divorce in Ontario?

 In addition to the effects and distresses of divorce, which have been highlighted in much of the research in terms of poverty and the impact of divorce on children/adult children, it is also crucial to note the number of children whose relationship with a parent changes drastically.
 This could be due to parental abandonment or estrangement, fatherlessness, or the loss of a single parent role model; it’s a major concern because it could harm the next generation.
 How do you think this generation of children will view relationships and commitments?
 Will the number of marriages, divorces, and cohabitations increase or decrease as a result?

 The consequences of parenting challenges following a divorce can be severe and long-lasting.
 Maintaining relationships with their children as they grow older and into adolescence when peers are sometimes more important than parent time, is a challenge for some parents.

 Divorce has ramifications that go beyond financial.
 It’s about the people, not just the procedure, and how it affects them.

 Divorce has Ramifications

 So, how can you prevent the terrible outcomes shown in Divorce Corp.?
-You are in command and have the ability to make decisions.
-What really is the truth?
-You make the call!
+You are in control and have the power to make decisions.
+What is the truth?
+You decide!

 You have control over the outcome if you stay out of court.
 With knowledge and education, you can empower yourself.
 You have options other than going to court.
 Make use of them.

 You have the authority to decide what is in your children’s best interests if you co-parent respectfully.
-You will have a long-term relationship with your ex lover, whether you like it or not.
-Your children are entitled to a relationship with both parents, regardless of how you feel about your ex, and they should not be placed in the middle of your fight.
+You will have a long-term relationship with your former partner, whether you like it or not.
+Your children are entitled to a relationship with both parents, regardless of how you feel about your ex, and they should not be placed in the middle of your conflict.

 Articles that are related: